kskashyap94/ember-scroll-indicator/README.md

 # Ember-scroll-indicator

-A simple ember addon that displays the amount of page scrolled
+A simple ember addon that displays the amount of page scrolled and automatically displays scroll to top button when page is scrolled

 ## Installation